Methodist Theological School in Ohio

 Most Common Non-Instructional Employee

-In 2021, the most common positions for non-instructional staff at Methodist Theological School in Ohio were Management with 7 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 6 employees, and Service with 3 employees.
+In 2023, the most common positions for non-instructional staff at Methodist Theological School in Ohio were Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 9 employees, Management with 6 employees, and Natural Resources, Construction, and Maintenance with 5 employees.

 View Data